-- (1) Requirements for Admission to the Master's Programme are: - A university degree (or completed course of studies) in the Bachelor's programmes Biology, Geography or Geo-Ecology &Environmental Studies, International Economics & Development, Philosophy & Economics, Physics, a degree for teaching at public schools (Bachelor, first state examinations, Magister) or a law degree (Bachelor, Diplom, first law examination) at the University of Bayreuth or an equal degree. - 2.
+- (1) Requirements for Admission to the Master's Programme are: - 1.
+A university degree (or completed course of studies) in the Bachelor's programmes Biology, Geography or Geo-Ecology, Environmental Studies, Environmental and Resource Technology, International Economics & Development, Philosophy & Economics, Physics, a degree for teaching at public schools (Bachelor, first state examinations, Magister) or a law degree (Bachelor, Diplom, first law examination) at the University of Bayreuth or an equal degree. - 2.
 The evidence as described in Annex 2. - 3.
-Evidence of English language proficiency at the level of B2 according to the Common European Framework for Languages for applicants who did not earn their higher education entrance qualification or the initial degree qualifying them for admission in the English language; the required English language skills can also be demonstrated by way of a thesis written in English in a degree programme.
+Evidence of English language proficiency at the level of B2 according to the Common European Framework for Languages for applicants who did not earn their higher education entrance qualification or the initial degree qualifying them for admission in the English language.
 Applicants who are unable to meet this requirement are enrolled on the condition that they supply evidence of the the required language proficiency by the end of the second semester of study. - 4.
-Evidence of German language proficiency at the level of A1 according to the Common European Framework for Languages for applicants who did not earn their higher education entrance qualification or the initial degree qualifying them for admission in the German language; the required German language skills can also be demonstrated by way of a thesis written in German in a degree programme.
-Applicants who are unable to meet this requirement are enrolled on the condition that they supply evidence of the required language proficiency by the end of the second semester of study. - (2) 1 If the bachelor's diploma (or a certificate of at least an equal University degree) is not yet available, confirmation of this, along with individual grades about all previous study and academic work done up to that period of time, must be submitted by the application deadline.
+Evidence of German language proficiency at the level of A1 according to the Common European Framework for Languages for applicants who did not earn their higher education entrance qualification or the initial degree qualifying them for admission in the German language.
+Applicants who are unable to meet this requirement are enrolled on the condition that they supply evidence of the required language proficiency by the end of the second semester of study. - (2) 1 When examining the equivalence of the degree, substantial differences regarding the degrees listed in (1) No. 1 are not allowed.
+2 Decisions on the equivalence of a degree are made by the Board of Examiners established according to §4. - (3) 1 If the bachelor's diploma (or a certificate of at least an equal University degree) is not yet available, confirmation of this, along with individual grades about all previous study and academic work done up to that period of time, must be submitted by the application deadline.
 2 This study and academic work must have a total of at least 135 ECTS points.
-3 Applicants who fulfill the requirements according to sentence 2 and who have successfully passed the aptitude assessment will be enrolled with the condition that they submit a relevant diploma or final grade certificate by the end of the second semester. - (3) The language of instruction is English.
+3 Applicants who fulfill the requirements according to sentence 2 and who have successfully passed the aptitude assessment will be enrolled with the condition that they submit a relevant diploma or final grade certificate by the end of the second semester. - (4) The language of instruction is English.